Budapestby VisitCity Guides

 However, summer popularity comes with challenges.
 Reservations become essential at popular venues, often requiring booking several days in advance.
 Prices may increase during peak season, and crowds can diminish the intimate atmosphere that makes riverside dining special.
 The heat can also be intense on exposed terraces during midday hours, making evening dining more comfortable.

-The winter cityscape offers its own magic.
+The winter cityscape has its own magic.
 Snow-covered Buda Castle, the steamy breath of thermal baths visible across the river, and the early arrival of evening illumination create a romantic atmosphere that many find more appealing than summer's bright bustle.
-Indoor venues often feel more intimate during winter months, with the contrast between warm interiors and the cold river outside adding to the cozy atmosphere.
+We noticed that indoor venues often feel more intimate during winter months, with the contrast between warm interiors and the cold river outside adding to the cozy atmosphere.

 Sunset hours represent the prime time for riverside dining, when the western light illuminates Buda's hills and reflects golden on the water.
 This magical hour typically occurs between 6-8 PM during summer months, earlier in winter.
 Arriving 30 minutes before sunset allows time to settle in and order before the main event begins.